MicrosoftDocs/biztalk-docs/biztalk/install-and-config-guides/set-up-and-install-prerequisites-for-biztalk-server-2020.md

 BizTalk Server requires Visual Studio to create BizTalk projects using the development tools.
 If this is a staging or production server, or you're not doing any BizTalk development, then skip this section.

-Visual Studio Enterprise Edition is recommended, but Professional and Community editions are also supported.
-* **Note**: Visual Studio Community edition is not supported.
+Visual Studio Enterprise (recommended) and Professional editions are supported.
+Visual Studio Community edition isn't supported.

 1. Run the Visual Studio setup as Administrator.
 2. Select a **Default** installation.
 BizTalk Server does not require any of the optional features.